AS Monaco FC: Ligue 1 triumph and aftermath (2016–present)

 Monaco won the Ligue 1 title on 17 May 2017, defeating AS Saint-Étienne 2–0.
 Radamel Falcao and Kylian Mbappé scored 30 and 26 goals respectively to ensure a first Ligue 1 title in 17 years.
 Monaco went undefeated for the last 20 games of the season, winning 18 of those 20 games.

 In the 2016–17 UEFA Champions League, Monaco staged a comeback in the Round of 16, losing the first leg 5–3 to Manchester City before beating the English side 3–1 at home to win on away goals.
 Monaco then defeated Borussia Dortmund 6–3 on aggregate before going down 4–1 over two legs to Juventus.
-In the summer, Kylian Mbappé went to rivals PSG on loan, with obligation to buy for a fee of €180m, making it the second-highest transfer fee in history after Neymar.
+In the summer, Kylian Mbappé went to rivals PSG on loan, with the obligation to buy for a fee of €180m, making it the second-highest transfer fee in history after Neymar.
 Teammates Bernardo Silva and Benjamin Mendy were sold to Manchester City for over €100m combined and Tiémoué Bakayoko was sold to Chelsea for €40 million.
 Monaco managed to finish 2nd in the 2017–18 Ligue 1, 13 points behind league winners PSG.
 In the summer of 2018, Fabinho was sold to Liverpool for €42 million.

 Jardim was replaced as coach by Thierry Henry in October 2018 after a poor start to the season.
 Henry was suspended from his job in January, and Jardim returned days later.
 Monaco finished the season in 17th, avoiding relegation playoffs by 2 points.
 In December 2019 Jardim was fired for the second time in 14 months, and former Spain manager Robert Moreno was appointed in his place.

 In 2019–20, the COVID-19 pandemic suspended and then curtailed the football season.
 Monaco ended the season in 9th.
 Moreno was sacked in July, and replaced by former Bayern Munich manager Niko Kovač, who finished the following season in third position with 78 points and winning 24 matches from 38 (63%).
 Kovač left at the start of the year 2022, being replaced by Philippe Clement.
+During Clement's tenure spanning two seasons, the club fell short of securing a spot in the Champions League group stages, instead they found themselves competing in the Europa League, where they participated in the initial knockout rounds.
+In addition, they were unable to secure European football in his last season with a 6th-placed finish.

+On 4 July 2023, Monaco appointed Adi Hütter who signed a two-year deal with the club.
+In his first season at the helm, he guided the club to a runner-up finish in the 2023–24 season, and qualification to the Champions League group stage for the first time since 2018–19.
+Adi Huetter was replaced by Sébastien Pocognoli on 11 October 2025.